kentor/www.kentor.dev/posts/2016-11-05-testing-promise-all-side-effects-with-async-await.md

 of a callback of some framework, and you need to test their side effects.
-For example, you might be making API calls inside of a React component's `componentDidMount()` callback that will in turn call `setState()` when the request has completed, and you want to assert that the component is in a certain state.
+For example, you might be making API calls inside of a React component's `componentDidMount()` callback that will in turn call `setState()` when the request has completed, and you might want to assert that the component is in a certain state.
 This article shows techniques for testing these types of scenarios.

 Take a simplified example.
 We have a class called `PromisesHaveFinishedIndicator`.
 The constructor takes in a list of promises.